ashwinvenkat8/sbs-api/README.md

     - `HEALTHCHECK` = `http://localhost:5000/api/v1/status`.
     - `MONGO_URI` can be found in Atlas.
     - `SECRET_KEY` can be generated using `openssl`.
+    - `CORS_ORIGIN` must be the domain of the frontend service.

 2. Install dependencies: `npm install`